Great RV Exterior Care Tips

 ● Dirt-built up along the hardware can prevent your awning from opening and retracting

-smoothly, so be sure to keep those areas clean as well.
+smoothly, so keep those areas clean as well.

 ● Avoid leaving your awning out during harsh weather conditions; strong winds and heavy